Becky Wahlstrom

-Becky Wahlstrom (born April 25, 1975) is an American actress.
-She graduated from the Chicago Academy for the Arts high school, and the London Academy of Music and Dramatic Art in England.
+Becky Wahlstrom (born April 25, 1975) is an American actress, writer, arts educator, and therapist.
+She graduated from the Chicago Academy for the Arts high school, the London Academy of Music and Dramatic Art in England, and the University of Tennessee.

 Her credits include guest roles in television series Star Trek: Enterprise, Charmed, Mad Men, NCIS and Judging Amy, several theatre productions, including Shakespeare's Twelfth Night and the stage adaptation of Ray Bradbury's novel Fahrenheit 451, as well as a number of minor film roles.
 However, it was her regular supporting role as Grace Polk on the series Joan of Arcadia, alongside Amber Tamblyn, which has attracted most attention.

 Wahlstrom supports, promotes, and stars in regional theatre in the Los Angeles area, and has performed in other cities such as Chicago and Nashville.

-Wahlstrom is also a writer and arts educator.
-She participated in the 2017 Writers Room Program at the Nashville Repertory Theatre and won the 2018 Tennessee Arts Commission Award for Playwrights.

 In 2017, Wahlstrom joined other actresses who accused director James Toback of sexual harassment, in her case in an ostensible audition in 1998.

+Wahlstrom is also a writer and arts educatoras well as earning a diploma in Social Work and Community Development studies at the University of Tennessee.
+She participated in the 2017 Writers Room Program at the Nashville Repertory Theatre, and won the 2018 Tennessee Arts Commission Award for Playwrights.
+She also participated in the 2023 Virtual Reading Festival, and works as a therapist at Nashville-based Centerstone, a 501(c)(3) non-profit behavioral health care provider.

+In 2024, "A Froggy Becomes" that she wrote premiered at Atwater Village Theatre in Los Angeles.